 Small donations but huge impact among farmers

-Uganda has 260 confirmed cases of COVID-19 as of May 19th with no deaths.
-Our partner AfriFood campaign on reaching out to the pastoralists was more than just the distribution of soap.
-It was sensitization and awareness creation among farmers to help them wade-off the virus and restart in a much better and smarter way.
-The AfriFood is works with more than 3,500 farmers and pastoralists in 8 different cooperatives and businesses.
+Uganda has 260 confirmed cases of COVID-19 as of the 19th of May with no deaths recorded.
+Our partner AfriFood campaign on reaching out to pastoralists was designed to go beyond the distribution of soap supplies and work on the virus sensitisation and awareness creation of the virus among farmers.
+AfriFood supports more than 3,500 farmers and pastoralists in 8 different cooperatives and businesses.
 With this campaign, they visited pastoralists in Manyattas (homesteads) and Kraals in Karamoja serving directly 1,700 farmers with strategies for COVID-19 prevention, detection, livestock marketing and mark.
-Our collaborative effort has impacted 11,000 lives among which pastoralists and agro-pastoralists.
-Here are some pictures of their activities.
+To date, our collaborative efforts has impacted 11,000 lives.